The Isaac Water Consumption Charging Program is now in effect across all Isaac regional towns.

 For details on the consumption charge and how it is calculated, please read Council’s Revenue Statement (PDF, 321KB) .

-Ratepayers can sign up to MiWater, a website that provides water consumption information.
+Ratepayers can sign up to MiWater here.
+This is a handy tool that provides water consumption information.
 Email and SMS alerts can be set so ratepayers are notified of water leaks and high consumption within days of occurrence.

 Register for water notices to be emailed